 About the Myanmar Refugee Crisis

-Since August 2017, more than 906,000 people from Myanmar have fled to Bangladesh after an escalation of violence in Myanmar's northern Rakhine State.
-Around 80 percent of the refugees are women and children.
-The almost 725,000 women and children trekked barefoot for days, through fields, jungles and rivers to get to Bangladesh.
+Since August 2017, more than 744,400 people from Myanmar have fled to Bangladesh after an escalation of violence in Myanmar’s northern Rakhine State, bringing the total of Myanmar refugees to 915,000.
+Around 80 percent of the refugees are women and children who trekked barefoot for days, through fields, jungles and rivers to get to Bangladesh.
 Many of the women had to make the journey while pregnant or carrying small children.
-CARE Bangladesh County Director Zia Choudhury has called the Myanmar Refugee Crisis "the worst conditions I have seen” in 20 years of working with refugees.
-The refugees are living in Cox’s Bazar district in Bangladesh, including those who arrived before the exodus.

-In Balukhali Camp in Cox’s Bazar, Bangladesh, women lack privacy, safe places to sleep, sufficient sanitation facilities and mental health support.
+In Balukhali Camp in Cox’s Bazar, Bangladesh, women lack privacy, safe places to sleep, clean sanitation facilities and mental health support.
 In addition, a lot of them do not have the means to feed their children and worry for their mental and physical health; many children are suffering from traumatic experiences, skin diseases, diarrhea and fevers.
 Gender-based violence poses a serious threat.
-The environmental conditions in the refugee settlements, the lack of proper site planning and the recurring rainy seasons have the potential of negatively impacting refugees through landslides, strong winds and rains, relocation, and more.
-The most vulnerable families are likely to be the first and most affected.
-Like in every crisis, female-headed families are the most vulnerable due to their more limited access to resources.